kpsdev1/Fitness-365/README.md

  #### Contact Page
 ![This is a wireframe of the homepage](readme-docs/Wireframes/contact-wireframe.png)

-* Just to mention, the membership tab, when clicked brings you to the section of the homepage that has the membership information, hence why i did   not create wireframe for it.
+* Just to mention, the membership tab, when clicked brings you to the section of the homepage that has the membership information, hence why I did   not create wireframe for it.
 - - -

 ### Color Scheme